This post may contain affiliate links. Please read our disclosure policy.

 Find the full ingredients and instructions for these easy pumpkin waffles in the recipe card at the bottom of the post.

-healthy pumpkin waffles with maple syrup
+Two whole wheat healthy pumpkin waffles on a plate with maple syrup and butter.

 How to Make Healthy Pumpkin Waffles